gradle/gradle-talks/talks/c-plus-plus/src/slides/01-slides.md

 ## Dependency management

-Each C++ source set depends on zero or more libraries or binaries
+Each binary takes source sets, libraries or binaries as input

-Each binary takes zero or more libraries or binaries as input.
-This is usually inferred from the source sets.
+Each C++ source set takes zero or more libraries or binaries as input

 Dependencies can come from:

 * The same project
 * Another project in the same build

-Missing:
+What's missing:

 * System libraries
-* A binary repository
+* Dependencies from binary repository

 ## Dependency management

 Coming soon:

-* Other kinds of libraries: installed, built by another tool, checked into source
+* Other types of libraries: installed on the system, built by another tool, checked into source
 * Publish to a binary repository
 * Resolve from a binary repository
 * Variant aware dependency resolution: select the 'best' compatible binary
 * Usage aware dependency resolution: compile-time vs link-time vs runtime vs debug
-* 'Must use' conflict resolution: must use same version of headers and binary at compile and runtime.
+* 'Must use' dependencies: must use same version of headers and binary at compile and runtime.

 ## Standardization

-Gradle has plenty for standardization across the enterprise:
+Gradle has plenty to help you define your own standards and conventions:

 * Configuration injection for multi-project builds
-* Package up your conventions in a plugin and share this across builds
+* Define up your conventions in a plugin and share this across builds
 * Shared lifecycle for JVM and native projects
 * Use the wrapper for reproducible and zero-admin builds

-## Testing

-Most toolkits link tests and production code into a test executable

-Wire up a test executable with production code as input

-Things Gradle can do to help:

-* Convention for the test executable and source sets
-* Run tests for each variant
-* Generate a test driver
-* Integration into the Gradle test reports and events
-* Incremental build for test execution

----

-* Demo: cunit execution

 ## IDE integration

 Eclipse CDT integration

-Visual C++ coming soon ...
+Visual Studio coming soon ...

 # Why Gradle for C/C++?